IN THIS ARTICLE

 - FAQs on How to Become a Data Scientist

-According to the U.S. Bureau of Labor Statistics, being a data scientist is one of the top 10 fastest growing occupations in the U.S., with a projected growth of 31.4% by 2030.
+According to the U.S. Bureau of Labor Statistics, “data scientist” positions are growing at a faster than average pace, with projected 35% growth by 2032..
 Coupled with a median salary of $131,490, it’s never been a better time to get into the field of data science.

 But changing careers is not something that can be done overnight.
 From education and portfolio-building to networking and interviewing, there are several steps budding data scientists must take before they are ready for their first day on the job.